Top Menu

 office with rustic coffered ceiling, bench and chalkboard.
 View to the kitchen

-Yes, I thought this room had all the bells and whistles a room could possibly have, you know...
-Window trim, new chunkier baseboards, a big wall of build-ins, a coffered ceiling and even a big black chalkboard.
-Really, what else?
+I thought this room had all the bells and whistles a room could possibly have: window trim, new chunkier baseboards, a giant wall of build-ins, a coffered ceiling, and even an enormous black chalkboard

-It was Mr. RLC the one who brought it to my attention.
-Like two weeks ago while we were having a cup of coffee, he looked up to the wall he was facing (above picture) and said: "Hmm why didn't you add trim to that doorway?"
+Mr. RLC brought it to my attention two weeks ago while we had a cup of coffee.
+He looked up to the wall he was facing (above picture) and said, "Hmm, why didn't you add trim to that doorway?"
 "It looks like it's missing it."

 I couldn't believe he was saying that! :D He doesn't pay much attention to that kind of stuff.
 But, the little seed was planted. ;)